 What does the House of Representatives do?

 Even when a president is in office, the House of Representatives isn’t necessarily all Republican or all Democrat.
-There are mid-term elections every two years so if the public don’t think Trump is doing all that great in 2018 they can choose to vote more Democrats in to act against him and prevent the President passing laws.
+There are mid-term elections every two years, so if the public don’t think agree with the current president they can choose to vote for more representation from the opposing party, to act against them and prevent the President from passing laws.

 What does the Senate do?